20 things to do in Puerto Vallarta, and some life updates: I moved to Vallarta!

 You can do this by yourself but if you want to have a guided tour (where you can learn about Puerto Vallarta’s history, you can hire a guide to take you around.
 A private guide starts at $25 USD per person although there are lots of free walking tours that are tip-based.
 Just ask your hotel who they recommend.

-Bars used to be open til late but I’ve been going to PV a lot lately and all bars close at midnight.
+Bars used to be open till late but I’ve been going to PV a lot lately and all bars close at midnight.
 This used to be a very vibrant area for nightlife but since COVID started, the parties have toned down.

 #2: Go to El Colibri for cocktails

 Now this one is not sponsored, I promise.
 I just love the vibe at El Colibri!
 Their bar is a little bit hidden and from the outside, it seems like an abandoned building but as soon as you find the entrance, you will enter a jungle-themed bar with outdoor seating.

 However, during my visit last week, I was happy to find out that they are already serving food!
 Their new food menu is very simple: pizza, salads, and cheese platter.
 I will not regard El Colibri as a place for dinner but it could be a nice pre-game bar before having dinner at a restaurant elsewhere.

-#4: Cooking classes and market tour
+#3: Cooking classes and market tour

 The food culture in Jalisco is a must-know.
 If you are someone who loves to cook, there are lots of cooking classes in Puerto Vallarta with locals!
 The good thing about learning how to cook in Mexico is that everyone is very generous.
 They share everything that will make you understand and master the dish.

 But what I love the most about this is that the local chef will first take you to the market to buy your ingredients.
 As someone who just moved to Vallarta, I feel like knowing where the best markets are is essential in living here.
 I really had fun and I felt like I knew everything about the markets in PV!
 Being a port city, seafood is guaranteed fresh (fish of the day).
 We normally buy fish from local fishermen.